davidleesaber/ML-Food-Classification/README.md

 ## Survey Questions and Expected Answers
 The dataset included the following survey questions:
-1. **Complexity (Scale 1-5)**: Participants rated how complex it is to make the food item (e.g., 1 = simple, 5 = complex).
+1. **Complexity (Scale 1-5)**: From a scale 1 to 5, how complex is it to make this food?
+(Where 1 is the most simple, and 5 is the most complex)
-2. **Number of Ingredients**: Participants estimated the number of ingredients required (e.g., "5: cheese, sauce, dough, meat, vegetables").
+2. **Number of Ingredients**: How many ingredients would you expect this food item to contain?
+(A number).
-3. **Serving Setting**: Participants selected settings where they would expect the food to be served (e.g., "Weekday lunch," "At a party").
+3. **Serving Setting**: In what setting would you expect this food to be served?
+Please check all that apply ("Weekday lunch", "Weekday dinner", "Weekend lunch", "Weekend dinner", "At a party").
-4. **Price**: Participants estimated the price for one serving (e.g., "$10 for a slice").
+5. **Price**: How much would you expect to pay for one serving of this food item?
+(A number).
-5. **Associated Movie**: Participants associated the food item with a movie (e.g., "Cloudy with a Chance of Meatballs").
+6. **Associated Movie**: What movie do you think of when thinking of this food item? (e.g., "Cloudy with a Chance of Meatballs").
-6. **Drink Pairing**: Participants suggested drinks that pair well with the food item (e.g., "Coke").
+7. **Drink Pairing**: What drink would you pair with this food item? (e.g., "Coke").
-7. **Person Association**: Participants described who the food reminds them of (e.g., "Friends").
+8. **Person Association**: When you think about this food item, who does it remind you of?
+Please check all that apply ("Parents", "Siblings", "Friends", "Teachers", "Strangers").
-8. **Hot Sauce Preference**: Participants indicated how much hot sauce they would add (e.g., "A little (mild)").
+9. **Hot Sauce Preference**: How much hot sauce would you add to this food item?
+Select one ("None", "A little (mild)", "A moderate amount (medium)", "A lot (hot)", "I will have some of this food item with my hot sauce")

 ## Code Execution Order
 To run the code and reproduce results, follow these steps: